AitorGuti/blog-code/README.md

 This added static stuff to public folder.

-Now in both the public folder and the general folder you will:
+Now in both the public folder and blog-code folder you will:

 3. git status